MirantisContainers/mke-docs/content/docs/reference/backuprestore/external.md

    ![img.png](img.png)

-2. Edit the `storage_provider` section of the mke configuration file to point to the IAM credentials file, including the profile name.
+2. Edit the `storage_provider` section of the MKE configuration file to point to the IAM credentials file, including the profile name.

 3. Create an S3 bucket and configure the IAM configuration file to point to the